- The TV picture is too big, or looks zoomed in too much so that you can't read the text crawling along the bottom of a news channel

 - The TV picture looks stretched horizontally, or width-wise, so that everything is too wide, or people look fat

-If you are watching 1.) off-air TV using an antenna, or 2.) cable-TV without a cable set-top box, first try changing the channel.
+First, we need to identify the source of the problem.
+If you are watching either 1.) an off-air TV channel using an antenna, or 2.) a cable-TV channel without the use of a cable set-top box, try changing the channel.
 If the picture looks wrong only on one channel, then the problem is that particular channel.
-You may find a solution for this in Automatic TV Settings or Limitations of Using HDMI Cables.
+You may find a solution to this problem in Automatic TV Settings or Limitations of Using HDMI Cables.

-If none of those procedures resolve the issue, then the problem is in whatever is feeding the TV, such as a cable box, satellite receiver, DVD player or digital media player.
+If none of that resolves the issue, then the problem is coming from whatever source is feeding the TV, such as a cable box, satellite receiver, DVD player, or digital media device.
 (If you made any changes to the TV settings, be sure to set them back the way they were.)

-If that remote does not have such buttons, go to the menu and select the option with either the word "OPTIONS" or "SET UP".
-Then, look for another option containing the word "ASPECT", "ZOOM" or "SIZE".
-Make note of the current setting, and then change it and see if you can find one that will cause the picture to fill the screen like it did.
+If the remote for that device does not have such buttons, go to the menu and select the option named either "OPTIONS" or "SET UP".
+Then, look for another choice containing the word "ASPECT", "ZOOM" or "SIZE".
+Make note of the current mode, and then advance the setting and see if you can find a mode that will cause the TV picture to fill the screen like it did.

-If none of these procedures resolve the issue, one more thing you can try is to look for an option containing the word "FORMAT" or "RESOLUTION".
-It should be set to either "720p", "1080i", or "1080p" for a wide-screen display.
+If the above procedures do not resolve the issue, try looking for a menu option containing the word "FORMAT" or "RESOLUTION".
+It should be set to either "720p", "1080i", or "1080p".